ya-spark/netview-frontend/docs/DEVELOPMENT.md

 ## Repository Note

-**This repository contains frontend code only.** The backend code (server/, shared/, gateway/) is located in a separate repository.
-This documentation describes the full system architecture for reference.
+**This repository contains frontend code only.** The backend API server runs separately and communicates with this frontend via HTTP API calls.
+The backend code is located in a separate repository.

 ## Tech Stack